ACED-IDP/gen3_util/docs/git-lite-workflow.md

 #     ResearchSubject: 1

 # Use case: when subjects are added to study I need to add them to the project.
-g3t add tests/fixtures/dir_to_study/file-2.csv  --patient_id P2
+g3t add tests/fixtures/dir_to_study/file-2.csv  --patient P2
 g3t status
 ## test add: should return one entry in "uncommitted_manifest:"
 g3t utilities meta create